Signs Your AC Tune Up is Due: Keep your AC in Top-Notch Condition

 5. The Air Conditioner Has a Weak Air Flow

-No matter what the season is, you depend on your air conditioning system to provide consistent flow of air to maintain the desired temperature.
-When this does not happen, you suffer from inconsistent temperature and increased bills as your AC is working harder than usual.
+No matter what the season is, you depend on your air conditioning system to provide a consistent flow of air to maintain the desired temperature.
+When this does not happen, you suffer from inconsistent temperatures and increased bills as your AC is working harder than usual.

-Poor air flow is an indication of clogged filters, or a leaky duct or maybe both!
+Poor airflow is an indication of clogged filters, or a leaky duct or maybe both!
 Clogged ducts or dirty air filters prevent an easy flow of air through the system.
-If clogs are not taken care of, this can lead to expensive repairs which nobody wants.
+If clogs are not taken care of, this can lead to expensive repairs that nobody wants.
 Moreover, it can cause allergies and other respiratory problems which can prove to be a health risk for you and your family.

 6. AC is Unable to Control Room Humidity Levels

 During spring and summer, the weather can get extremely sticky!
 This does not mean that you have to experience humidity indoors as well.
 Usually, your air conditioner takes care of your room’s humidity automatically.
 However, if you feel that your air conditioner is not performing perfectly and room’s humidity levels are high, your AC’s tune-up is well due!

 In such cases, the refrigerant of your AC system is low and requires maintenance.
 The evaporator coil may not be getting cold enough to effectively cool the air and remove the humidity from the room.
 Hence, the problem of increased humidity is experienced.
 A tune-up shall get your coils working perfectly.

 Air conditioner leakages are usually due to a clogged drainpipe or leak in the refrigerant.
 Refrigerants are responsible for cool air to generate and they may cause condensation as they work, however, the liquids should not accumulate or leak into your home.
 If you notice leaks around your air conditioning unit, it means that your refrigerant is not performing exactly as it should.